 - You’ll also need to have cleaned the grill beforehand because proper maintenance of the grill should eliminate potential grease fires or flare-ups.
 While grease buildup and a back-burn up the auger can lead to a fire.

 Pellet grills are easy to use for all levels of experience, making them perfect for beginners & experts.
-But it doesn’t mean that you can leave a Pellet grill unattended for long periods of time or you can leave pellet grill unattended for overnight cooking.
+But it doesn’t mean that you can leave a smoker unattended for long periods of time or you can leave the smoker unattended for overnight cooking.

-It is safe to leave the pellet grill unattended as long as you do not leave your pellet grill on for more than a few hours at a time.
-For periods of up to 3-4 hours, it is worth leaving the grill unattended.
+It is safe to leave the smoker/pellet grill unattended as long as you do not leave your smoker on for more than a few hours at a time.
+For periods of up to 3-4 hours, it is worth leaving smoker unattended.

-Pellet grills are one of the safest and best things about them is they’re super easy to use.
+Pellet grills are one of the safest and the best thing about them is they’re super easy to use.
 Simply put in a pouch of wood pellets, set the temperature, and 10 minutes later (once heated), you can put in your meat.
 It’s just that easy!

 But some people might think it is totally safe to leave a pellet grill unattended for a longer period of time or overnight and totally forget it altogether.

 The pellet smoker is the perfect solution for those who want to utilize a full-size grill without the constant need for tending to the fire.
 It provides delicious, restaurant-quality food at a fraction of the time and effort spent on other grills that don’t even come close.